jranger615/T500-TAP/README.md

 <br />    {% endif %}

 <h2>CANCEL and END MACROS </h2>
 Check You Positioning on these Macros.
-Mine for instance has G1 X10 Y490 F6000, Y490 is too MUCH with the new config
+Mine for instance has G1 X10 Y490 F6000, Y490 is too MUCH with the new config.
+These will either be in your Macros.CFG or Printer.CFG
 <br />[gcode_macro CANCEL_PRINT]
 <br />G1 X10 Y475 F6000
 <br />